Walnut Creek (Neuse River tributary): Course

-Walnut Creek rises in a pond in Cary, North Carolina in Wake County and then flows east to meet through Cary and Raleigh to join the Neuse River.
+Walnut Creek rises in Maynard Pond in south-central Cary, North Carolina in Wake County and then flows east through Cary and Raleigh to join the Neuse River.
 Walnut Creek drains most of the southern areas of Raleigh, North Carolina.

 Watershed

 Walnut Creek drains 45.98 sqmi of area and is underlaid by a number of geologic formations on its course east.
 These include the Carolina terrane, Crabtree terrane, Falls Leucogneiss, Raleigh terrane, and the Rolesville Batholith.
 The watershed receives about 46.8 in/year of precipitation, has a wetness index of 429.16 and is about 22% forested.